SourceLabOrg/kafka-webview/docs/httpdReverseProxySetup.md

     context-path: /kafka-webview-prefix
 ```

-You should be able to now access Kafka-Webview by accessing **http://reverseproxy.example.com/kafka-webview-prefix/**.
+You should be able to now access Kafka Webview by accessing **http://reverseproxy.example.com/kafka-webview-prefix/**.